-The financial disclosure forms do not have to be included with the activity application, but they all must be received by MSV at least two weeks before the activity.
-MSV CME staff will review each form, and if a financial relationship exists, MSV will determine whether it is relevant to the activity and that person's role.
-In cases where the relationship is relevant, mitigation of the relationship will need to be done by such mechanisms as having the person attest that they will give a balanced presentation, that they will not use brand names or product logos, having them submit their slides for peer review in advance of their presentation, etc. These mitigation methods are part of the disclosure form, and we will require speakers to submit their slides for review two weeks prior to the activity.
+The financial disclosure forms for all planners and faculty (that are identified so far) will need to be included with the activity application.
+MSV CME staff will review each one, and if someone has a financial relationship, MSV will determine whether it is relevant to the activity and that person's role.
+In cases where the relationship is relevant, mitigation of the relationship will need to be done by such mechanisms as having the person attest that they will give a balanced presentation, that they will not use brand names or product logos, having them submit their slides for peer review in advance of their presentation, etc. These mitigation methods are part of the disclosure form, and we will require most speakers to submit their slides for review two weeks prior to the activity.
+We will work with you on all of this.

-4. ATTENDANCE: During the activity, you will need to take attendance and report specific learner information to MSV so that we can upload it to the ACCME's activity database.
+- 4. ATTENDANCE: During the activity, you will need to take attendance and report specific learner information to MSV so that we can upload it to the ACCME's activity database.
 Because the ACCME shares learner data with state medical boards and some specialty boards (such as the ABIM, ABS, ABP, and others), you will need to obtain permission from your learners to share the data.
-We can provide you with a spreadsheet that you can use.
-5. EVALUATION: Using a short evaluation after the activity, you will assess changes in your learners' competence or performance, not just their knowledge.
-You might use an online survey tool or a paper form, but you will share the data with us.
+We will provide you with a spreadsheet that you can use. - 5.
+EVALUATION: Using a short evaluation after the activity, you will assess changes in your learners' competence or performance (not just their knowledge), and you'll need to send us the results of the survey.
+You might use something like a Google Form, Survey Monkey, or you may use paper forms if your activity is small and in-person.
+We will work with you to construct a short evaluation that meets the ACCME's expectations.
 We strongly recommend that you require an evaluation be done in order for learners to receive their CME credit.